 Canadian technology is driven by meaningful missions; to create positive change in every aspect of our daily lives.
 More specifically, to develop clean energy, drive economic growth and create good jobs.
 The endeavour to improve culture and enrich diversity has always been a core part of Canada’s growth plan, so it is no wonder the country has become a world leader for data-based businesses, among other areas in the booming IT sector.

-Iconic leaders in Canadian history consisting of politicians, journalists, entrepreneurs, lawyers, and doctors have proven themselves respectable in the way they bring positive change to Canadian technology innovation, and ultimately the rest of the world.
+Iconic leaders in Canadian history consisting of politicians, journalists, entrepreneurs, lawyers, and doctors have proven themselves respectable in the way they bring positive change to Canada, and ultimately the rest of the world.
 With systems and processes run by such leaders, it is without a doubt, one of the primary reasons why talented people choose to work in this country.
 Canadian leaders have always been persistent, despite their adversity with processes to achieve such results for the economy.

 Dating back to the late 1800’s when Sir John A Mcdonald was defeated over the Pacific Scandal.
 He courageously came back again to win his election, with a bigger majority than when he was thrown out.
 Through many attempts to dethrone his regained position of power, Macdonald asserted his administration.
 A leader who stood up for our nation in so many vital points in history has shaped the way his following leaders have made significant decisions impacting today’s international and global affairs.

-As meaningful missions and persistent leadership power Canada’s growth culture, it’s no wonder Fortune 500 company’s like Microsoft, Amazon, and Cisco are looking north for their new home.
+As meaningful missions and persistent leadership power Canada’s growth culture, it’s no wonder Fortune 500 companies like Microsoft, Amazon, and Cisco are looking north for their new home.
 “An innovation nation” some are calling it.
 Canadian economic growth can only be attributed to the people that manage the progress towards such goals, but on a much broader level, the societies that thrive under Canadian legislation and policy are the ones to credit for the true value that this country offers to exceptionally talented workers from within and around the globe.

 Canada has some rich history beneath the soil, and for this reason, there are so many people that see it as an ideal home for their employment.
 For many people seeking mid-senior level jobs internationally, growth is often top of mind when considering new opportunities.
 From a personal beliefs standpoint, Canada makes it easy for anyone to pursue their own lives freely, resulting in a generally happier population.
 Cities like Vancouver, Montreal, Halifax, Ottawa, and Toronto have stood out as hubs for a number of the nations most prestigious organizations supporting the entire realm of paths, no matter how workers choose to live their lives personally or professionally.